 What to do if you are Involved in a Road Traffic Accident

-- Stop and stay at the scene for a reasonable time;
+- Stop and stay at the scene for a reasonable time.

-- If you do not exchange those details at the scene, you must report the accident at a police station or to a police officer as soon as you can and in any case within 24 hours. in addition to the above it is advisable that you:
+- If you do not exchange those details at the scene, you must report the accident at a police station or to a police officer as soon as you can and in any case within 24 hours.

-- Obtain the name and address of the other party(ies) and the registration numbers (don’t rely on them to give you the registration number of the vehicle).
+- Obtain the name and address of the other party or parties involved in the accident and the registration numbers of their vehicles (don’t rely on them to give you the registration number of their vehicle).

 - Obtain names and addresses of any witnesses.

 - If you have been involved in a hit and run accident, call the Police immediately.
 A hit and run - or untraced driver - does not necessarily mean where the vehicle fails to stop.
 Even if the driver stops, assesses the circumstances and then disappears that too is categorised as an untraced driver.

 - Do get medically examined.
 Make an appointment to see your GP or, go to casualty.

 - Keep all receipts for expenses and date of appointments.